Municipal clerk: Canada

-Many clerks also act as a government's FOI Head for the purposes of Freedom of Information (FOI) requests.
+Many clerks also act as a government's Freedom of Information (FOI) head for the purposes of FOI requests.

+In Ontario, the clerk issues marriage licences and burial permits, and registers deaths on behalf of the provincial government.
+They also are authorized to perform civil weddings.

 Title of the clerk may vary from local government to local government.
-In British Columbia, the clerk is often referred to as the Corporate Officer of the municipal government, as established in that province's Community Charter legislation.
+In British Columbia, the clerk is often referred to as the corporate officer of the municipal government, as established in that province's community charter legislation.

 New Zealand

-In New Zealand, for over a century, the chief administrative officer of a city or borough was also legally designated the Town Clerk.
-This continued until the 1970s, when the city and county administrative procedures were largely merged and the Local Government Act 1974 declared that every such person (along with his or her rural counterpart, the county clerk) should henceforth be styled the "Chief Administrative Officer".
+In New Zealand, for over a century, the chief administrative officer of a city or borough was also legally designated the town clerk.
+This continued until the 1970s, when the city and county administrative procedures were largely merged and the Local Government Act 1974 declared that every such person (along with their rural counterpart, the county clerk) should henceforth be styled the chief administrative officer.

-The Local Government Act 2002 changed the title again, this time to Chief Executive.
+The Local Government Act 2002 changed the title again, this time to chief executive.

 United Kingdom

 In the United Kingdom, the town clerk is the senior administrative officer of the city, borough or town, usually the most senior salaried employee of the council.
 In most unitary authorities the town clerk has now been renamed the chief executive, although the original name is retained in most smaller towns.
 The town clerks of the larger county boroughs frequently received knighthoods, and the chief executives of large authorities sometimes still do.
 The equivalent officer in counties and districts was the clerk to the council (now also designated chief executive) and in (non-town) parishes is the parish clerk, usually part-time, but still a paid official, whose main responsibility is the administration and minuting of parish council meetings and parish council finance.
 The Town Clerk of London is an important executive position with a staff and significant budget.

 On ceremonial occasions, some town clerks will wear a gown of black silk ottoman/grosgrain of the lay pattern with panel sleeves and a flap collar.
 The gown is trimmed with rows of braid and tassels.
 This gown is similar to the gown of undergraduate fellow and gentleman-commoners in the ancient universities of Oxford and Cambridge.
 The town clerk may also wear a wig similar to that of barristers.
-However, many Town Clerks will not wear ceremonial dress as the role has been modernised in many towns across the United Kingdom.
+However, many town clerks will not wear ceremonial dress as the role has been modernised in many towns across the United Kingdom.

-The Professional Body for Town Clerks in the United Kingdom is the Society of Local Council Clerks whom represent over 5000 Clerks across the country.
-The President of the SLCC is Linda Larter MBE along with Chairman Michael King.
+The professional body for town clerks in the United Kingdom is the Society of Local Council Clerks, who represent over 5000 clerks across the country.